subfuzion/js-basics/01_strings/README.md

 [here](https://developer.mozilla.org/en-US/docs/Glossary/Whitespace#in_javascript)
 for more information.

-## Character access and iteration
+## Accessing individual characters

-Individual characters can be accessed using bracket notation.
+Individual characters can be accessed using bracket notation or by using the string `.at()` method.

 ```js
 let s = "Hello";